User Guide

 Switching Targets

-Tap the switch target button in the navigation bar to switch between the ISS, TSS (Chinese space station named Tiangong), and Hubble Space Telescope.
+Tap the switch target button in the navigation bar to switch between the ISS, Tiangong, and Hubble.
 The table will automatically refresh and present passes for the selected target.

 Adding a Pass Event to Your Calendar

 Tap any pass in the table to add it as an event in your calendar.
-When adding a pass to your calendar, two alerts will be set: the first for 1 hour before, and the second for 15 minutes before the start of the pass.
-The starting and ending times for the pass are saved in the event in your calendar, along with the maximum magnitude, as well as the starting, maximum, and ending azimuths and elevations for the pass.
+When adding a pass to your calendar, two alerts will be set: the first for 1 hour before and the second for 15 minutes before the start of the pass.
+The starting and ending times for the pass are saved in the event in your calendar, along with the maximum magnitude and the starting, maximum, and ending azimuths and elevations for the pass.

 Tap the Calendar icon at the top-right of the screen to change the number of days to compute and refresh the list.
-To change the number of days so that the app remembers your setting for next time, change it in Settings.
+You can also change the number of days so that the app remembers your settings for the next time in Settings.

 Pull-to-Refresh